Sunil-Sahoo-2004/live-bookings-viewer/README.md

 # 📅 Live Bookings Viewer

-A real-time full-stack web application to display live booking updates for venue administrators.
+A real-time full-stack web application to display and manage live booking updates for venue administrators.

 ---